Under the direction of the Board of Home Missions and the Presbytery of Ottawa the first service of Parkwood Presbyterian Church was

 here.
 On April 12, 2015 a "decommissioning ceremony" was held to mark the commencement of the demolition

 of the farmhouse (see our photo gallery for a picture of those who took part).
-We are enjoying watching the progress and the beginning of a new phase of
+The new facility was dedicated during the worship service on Sunday October 30, 2016.

 Historical footnote: One of the people who attended the "decommissioning service" for the old manse was Kay Stanley (née Mulvagh), who grew up